gobiear/garageParker/README.md

 # garageParker
+7/27/2021:
+-added stl to hold rpi on wall with camera attached. very specific to my use case.

 7/25/2021:
 -Sumary: Simple brakets made to hold continuous motion servos to ceiling and simple "spools" made to hold fishing line to raise and lower indicator.
 Deployed and working in garage now